-- Before refuelling, stop the engine and switch off the ignition. - Open the fuel tank flap. - Before refuelling, please read the instructions on the pump. - Unscrew the cap of the gas filler neck 1. - Screw the required adapter (2) on the gas filler neck (1). - Refuel as indicated in the instructions on the pump. - Unscrew the adapter 2.
+- Befores refuelling, stop the engine and switch off the ignition. - Open the tank flap. - Before refuelling, please read the instructions on the pump. - Unscrew the cap of the gas filler neck 1. - Screw the required adapter 2 on the gas filler neck 1. - Refuel as indicated in the instructions on the pump. - Unscrew the adapter 2.

-- Screw on the cap of the gas filler neck 1. - Close the fuel tank flap.
+- Screw on the cap of the gas filler neck (1). - Close the tank flap.

-When the hose is removed from the tank, a small amount of LPG may spill out $\Rightarrow \Lambda$.
+When the hose is removed from the tank, a small amount of LPG may spill out $\Rightarrow \triangle$ .

-The LPG tank ⇒ Fig. 158 in the spare wheel well has a capacity of 39 litres.
-If the outside temperatures are very low, it may not be possible to completely fill the LPG tank
+The LPG tank ⇒ fig. 159 in the spare wheel well has a capacity of 39 litres.
+If the outside temperatures are very low, it may not be possible to completely fill the LPG tank.